 - No relay runner may run consecutive laps.
 This is a team event.
 In the spirit of the relay there must be a hand-off in between each lap.

-An 16-HOUR COURSE CUT-OFF WILL BE ENFORCED FOR THE 100K RELAY!!!!!
+An 16-HOUR COURSE CUT-OFF WILL BE ENFORCED FOR THE 100K!!!!!
+That includes relay and solo racers.
 That means that every team must be done with the race by 12am Sunday morning.